 It is possible that one or more underwriters may make a market in our securities, but such underwriters will not be obligated to do so and may discontinue any market making at any time without notice.
 We cannot give any assurance as to the liquidity of the trading market for our securities.
-Our shares of common stock are listed on Nasdaq under the symbol "WTRH" and our public warrants are quoted on the OTC Pink marketplace under the symbol "WTRHW".
+Our shares of common stock and public warrants are listed on Nasdaq under the symbols "WTRH" and "WTRHW," respectively.